zlogic/mendix-docs/content/en/docs/deployment/private-cloud/private-cloud-deploy.md

 #### Action Buttons

 There are also buttons which allow you to perform various actions on your app and environment.
 These are described in the sections below.

+#### Reorder Environments -> Environment Settings

+Its also possible to adjust the order of the environments in the environment overview page.
+The environments can be moved up or down the order by pressing the arrow.
+You can navigate to the ordering page by clicking on **Environment Settings** button next to **Create Environment** button.

+{{< figure src="/attachments/deployment/private-cloud/private-cloud-deploy/RedorderEnvironment.png" class="no-border" >}}

 ##### Stop/Start Application